Linuxfabrik/monitoring-plugins/check-plugins/jitsi-videobridge-status/README.md

 ## Overview

 Checks the Jitsi Videobridge health state via the `/about/health` REST endpoint.
-Returns OK if the bridge is healthy, WARN or CRIT otherwise.
+Alerts when the Videobridge reports an unhealthy state, at the level `--severity` sets.

 **Important Notes:**